Harald-U/istio-on-minikube-handson/docs/appendix.md

 minikube stop
 ```

-Create tunnel and access loadbancer, in a new terminal session.
+To create a tunnel and access a loadbancer, in a new terminal session.
 When requested, authenticate. **Keep this session open and active!**

 ```
 minikube tunnel